Adolf Hühnlein: Nazi Party and SA membership

 Hühnlein first heard Adolf Hitler speak in the barracks of the Royal Bavarian Infantry Lifeguards Regiment in 1919.
 He later described Hitler's effect on him thusly:

 I was possessed by his philosophical outlook on the world, it drew me to him, held me fast, and inspired that sort of disciplineship which only ends with death.

 By 1923, he was a member of both the Sturmabteilung (SA), and Ernst Röhm's short-lived anti-Semitic nationalist Bund Reichskriegsflagge (Imperial War Flag Society).
 He participated in the Beer Hall Putsch, the unsuccessful attempt by Hitler and the Nazi Party to seize power in Munich on 9 November 1923, for which he would be awarded the Blood Order.
 He then was held in investigative detention from November 1923 to March 1924 at Stadelheim prison, Neudeck and Landsberg Prison.
 Discharged from the Reichswehr in March 1924, he was sentenced to six months' incarceration at Landsberg for his role in the failed putsch.
 There he joined Hitler and other conspirators.
 This event would set Hühnlein on a life of Nazi politics and he rose through the ranks after being released from prison.

 Hühnlein worked as a businessman in the tire industry from 1925 to 1930.
 That year, he joined the Nazi Party (membership number 375,705) and rejoined the SA, serving on the staff of its supreme command (Obersten Führung).
 On 1 April 1930 he joined the National Socialist Automobile Corps (NSAK), the motorized corps of the SA, and by December was appointed its Deputy Korpsführer.
 The NSAK was re-designated the National Socialist Motor Corps (NSKK) on 1 May 1931.
 Promoted to SA-Gruppenführer on that date, Hühnlein was named Quartermaster of the SA and Deputy to SA-Stabschef Ernst Röhm on 1 July 1932.
 On 1 January 1933, Hühnlein was promoted to SA-Obergruppenführer.

 After the Nazi seizure of power at the end of January 1933, Hühnlein on 5 March was elected to the Reichstag as a deputy from electoral constituency 31, Württemberg.
-He would remain a member of this body until his death, switching to constituency 25, Lower Bavaria, at the 1936 election.
+He would remain a member of this body until his death, switching to constituency 25, Lower Bavaria–Upper Palatinate, at the 1936 election.